High availability (HA)

 xtrabackup --prepare --target-dir=/root/pandoradb.bak/

-2.- Get the position of the backup binary log:
+2.- Get the position of the binary log from the backup:

 MASTER # cat /root/pandoradb.bak/xtrabackup_binlog_info